Takamagahara: 4. Artificiality theory

-The theory is that wondering about location of Takamagahara is meaningless since myths are made up.
-A theory presented by Banto Yamagata, a scholar of Confucianism from the late Edo period is a typical example of it, and he argues that the Jindai period (神代, Age of the Gods) in the Kojiki was a fiction created by later generations.
-A historian in 20th century, Sokichi Tsuda’s view of history, which has become mainstream after the World War II, is based on his idea.
+The artificiality theory proposes that wondering about location of Takamagahara is meaningless since myths are made up.
+Banto Yamagata, a scholar of Confucianism from the late Edo period, argues that the Jindai period (神代, Age of the Gods) in the Kojiki was a fiction created by later generations.
+A historian in 20th century, Sokichi Tsuda's view of history, which has become mainstream after the World War II, is based on his idea.
 Many scholars today also believe that the mythology of Takamagahara in Kojiki was created by the ruling class to make people believe that the class was precious because they originated in the heavenly realm.